 - Where and how can technology adoption be used for successful international negotiations?

 - What are the internationalisation strategies for high performance among firms in emerging markets?

-- How should corporate governance be designed, and executive pay practices transformed, for international business success?
+- How should corporate governance be designed and executive pay practices transformed for international business success?

 For contemporary firms, strategy is fundamental to managerial and organisational agility and adaptation in times of growing economic, political, social and geographical turbulence.
-The importance of effective strategizing is paramount across the private, public and third sectors and resonates with all firms from multinationals, family firms, start-ups, born globals, government bodies, national governing bodies and charitable organisations.
+The importance of effective strategizing is paramount across the private, public and third sectors and resonates with all firms including multinationals, family firms, start-ups, born globals, government bodies, national governing bodies and charitable organisations.

 From our observations, many managers and organisations struggle to reconcile the alignment of divergent goals, environmental opportunities and threats, and organisational competencies through the strategy process and in firm strategic decision-making practices.